aws-samples/amazon-documentdb-samples/samples/documentdb-array-elemmatch-optimisation/README.md

 Note that even though the query returned 1 document, it had to FETCH and apply "cycle_number" filter for all the ~750K documents that the IXSCAN stage matched.
 This is not an efficient query execution path - total execution time is more than 3 seconds.

-- Query begins by using the index we created,doing a index lookup on all documents that match the condition  : key is "registered" and value is  "YES"
+- Query begins by using the index we created,doing an index lookup on all documents that match the condition : key is "registered" and value is "YES"
 - The selectivity of documents matching this filter is  75% of the  data.
 - As a result, the index scan selects approximately 75%, equivalent to around ~750K documents, and doing subsequent filters on the documents it looked up